 November 3, 2019

 This is how it’s done, Hallmark.
 Good Job!
 When you have two engaging and attractive leads who are good actors and have good chemistry, it already puts it far ahead of the majority of Hallmark offerings.
 Bravo Autumn Reesor and Kavan Smith.
-Add an interesting inside look at restaurant goings on and a agreeable restaurant (and chef) makeover plot and you have a definite winner.
-Kudos for the beautiful and authentic food photography.
-The love story built slowly and realistically.
+Add an interesting inside look at restaurant goings-on and an agreeable restaurant (and chef) makeover plot and you have a definite winner.
+Kudos to the beautiful and authentic food photography.
+The love story is built slowly and realistically.
 The leads did not have silly misunderstandings or antics.
 When there was a bit of conflict at the end, it was resolved quickly with a very nice groveling scene and a deserved abject apology.
 There was a tough boss who turned quite evil at the climax for some drama and tension.

 I also want to compliment the wonderful young actress who played our hero’s teenage daughter.
 Jordyn Ashley Olson is lovely and a very promising young talent.
 Latonya Williams also adds sparkle, as usual.

 I only mark it down for two aspects.
 The gourmet breakfasts that our chef-hero cooked for his daughter and were meanly rebuffed by her were so over the top, the scenes were cringe-inducing.
 Also, the ending was a little sudden and needed another scene to tie the loose ends up nicely.
 Maybe they are planning a sequel.
 I’m in.

 Great Casting and Acting Count for a Lot

 Despite the female lead (Sarah Drew) being extremely unlikable and annoying at the beginning, this turned out to be one of the best of the Christmas entries in the Hallmark sweepstakes this year.
 Probably because it’s not really a Hallmark, but on Lifetime.
 They use the same actors and writers and probably directors, but they always seem to be just a cut above the Hallmark movies.